 For most people, RSV presents as a cold with no need for medical attention.
-But for premature infants and babies with other health issues, RSV can be fatal.
+But for premature babies, infants, and babies with other health issues, RSV can be fatal.

-You may think that sounds dramatic, but I have first-hand knowledge of just how dangerous this virus can be.
+That may sound dramatic, but I have first-hand knowledge of just how dangerous this virus can be.

 D, my tiniest twin, graduated from the NICU on Halloween 2013, right before his due date.
 On January 2nd 2014, he started breathing fast, so we took him to the hospital.
 He spent the next 4 weeks in the PICU battling RSV.

 During that month, my 6 pound baby stopped breathing, had to be resuscitated, suffered a collapsed lung, and needed a blood transfusion.
 And those are just a few of the traumatic events he endured.